gaelzarco/ambientfps/README.md

 #### My introduction into building web applications with Rust.

-#### Supercharged using Ambient game engine and powered by Web Assemply and WebGPU.
+#### Supercharged with Ambient and powered by Web Assemply and WebGPU.

 This is a simple FPS game designed to become familiar with Rust.
 I read through the Rust Programming Language book and decided to dive head-first into this challenge.